agee04/agee04/README.md

 - 👋 Hey!
 I’m Alyssa Gee
 - 👀 I’m interested in mathematics, computer science, and education
-- 🌱 I’m currently learning Mathematics at Cal Poly SLO (2023) with a Teaching Concentration and Computer Science Minor
+- 🌱 I’m studied Mathematics at Cal Poly SLO (2023) with a Teaching Concentration and Computer Science Minor

 <!---
 agee04/agee04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.